eficode-academy/istio-katas/basic-traffic-routing.md

 you created in exercise 1.
 Instead it is the original `name` service which has no version in the selector.
-The virtual service is going to route all traffic to the generic `name` service and **what** is going to happen after it has been routed this service is determined by the destination rule.
+The virtual service is going to route all traffic to the generic `name` service and **what** is going to happen after it has been routed to this service is determined by the destination rule.
 In this case the traffic is going to be directed to a workload based on version label.

 ```console